abinit/abinit/doc/tutorial/eph4isotc.md

 The first test gives us an idea of the $\kk$-mesh whereas the second test gives us an idea of the $\qq$-mesh.

-Let's start from the electron DOS.
 -->

 ## Analyzing electronic and vibrational properties

 Before proceeding with the e-ph calculation, it is worth spending some time to analyze in more detail the electron and phonon band structures of MgB2.
-We will be using the AbiPy scripts and the precomputed files.
+We will be using the AbiPy scripts to post-process the data stored in the precomputed files.

-First of all, let's plot the electronic band structure stored in the GSR file produced by the first task of the first Workflow (w0/t0):
+First of all, let's plot the electronic band structure stored in the GSR file produced by the second task of the first Workflow (the NSCF calculation in w0/t0):

 ```sh
 abiopen.py MgB2_eph4isotc/flow_mgb2_phonons/w0/t1/outdata/out_GSR.nc -e